emberjs/rfcs/text/router-enhancements.md

 - Do optional segments have a default value?
 - What arguments should the constraint function receive apart from the dynamic segment itself?
-- In routes with more than one dynamic segment, can constraints perform checkings on all segments at once?
+- In routes with more than one dynamic segment, can constraints perform checks on all segments at once?
 Per example:

 ```js